ModelInference/dinv/README.md

 ## Installing DInv

-After you install the above dependencies, install DInv by running.
-The binary will be placed in `$GOPATH/bin` and can be run with `$GOPATH/bin/dinv`.
+After you install the above dependencies, install DInv by running:
 `go install bitbucket.org/bestchai/dinv`

+The dinv binary will be generated at `$GOPATH/bin/dinv`.

 # Usage